• Skip to main content

 Instructions

-• Place the pot over high heat and bring to a boil.
-Once it hits a boil, reduce to medium high.
+• Place the pot over high heat and bring the water to a boil.
+Add the kosher salt, then reduce the heat to medium-high.
 Boil until the potatoes are tender and can be easily pierced with the tip of a knife, 8-10 minutes.

 • It may seem like a lot of salt, but do use a full tablespoon for the potatoes – they need a lot of salt, and will be seasoned wonderfully from the inside out.